-The Laboratory of Immunopathology and Molecular Biology of the Kidney is part of the Pediatric Nephrology Dialysis and Transplant unit of the Dept. of Women’s and children’s Health of Hospital/University of Padua.
-The Unit is a center of excellence and reference for Pediatric Nephrology and Rare kidney disease.
-It is also part of the international registries and networks (i.e. ERK-Net) for the diagnosis and treatment of kidney rare diseases.
-Furthermore, it works in close collaboration with various specialists to follow children patients from prenatal diagnosis to kidney transplantation, using a multidisciplinary and comprehensive approach.
+The Laboratory of Immunopathology and Molecular Biology of the Kidney is part of the Pediatric Nephrology Dialysis and Transplant Unit of the Dept. of Women’s and Children’s Health of Padua University Hospital.
+The Unit is a center of excellence and reference for Pediatric Nephrology and rare kidney disease.
+It is also part of international registries and networks (i.e. ERKNet; Certain; Transplantchild) for the diagnosis and treatment of kidney rare diseases.
+Furthermore, it works in close collaboration with various specialists to follow children from prenatal diagnosis to kidney transplantation, using a multidisciplinary and comprehensive approach.
 The Laboratory provides an analysis pattern for the immune-histological classification of primary and secondary pediatric renal diseases and for the follow-up of pediatric kidney transplantation recipients.
-It also coordinates the management of molecular tests for genetic kidney disease.
-Furthermore, the laboratory has a remarkable biobank of paraffin and frozen renal tissues of transplanted pediatric patients.The Pediatric Nephrology Dialysis and Transplant unit together with the laboratory conduct and coordinate important scientific studies, from the clinical trials to the translational research, in particular concerning kidney transplantation, congenital abnormalities of the kidney and urinary tract (CAKUT), nephrotic syndrome, acute kidney injury (AKI) and dialysis in childhood.
+It also coordinates the management of molecular tests for genetic kidney diseases.
+Furthermore, the laboratory has a remarkable biobank of renal tissues from transplanted or native kidneys.
+Pediatric Nephrology Unit and the Laboratory coordinate important scientific studies, from the clinical trials to the translational research, concerning kidney transplantation, congenital abnormalities of the kidney and urinary tract (CAKUT), nephrotic syndrome and other pediatric kidney diseases.

-- Susanna Negrisolo
+Susanna Negrisolo Lab Manager

-- Andrea Carraro
+Andrea Carraro Post Doctoral Researcher

-- Diana Marzenta
+Diana Marzenta Lab Technician

 Corso Stati Uniti, 4 F

 Phone: +39 049 9640111

 Fax: +39 049 9640101